 After once showering you with nonstop attention and admiration, they suddenly seem completely bored by you.
 They treat you with silence and become very annoyed that you’re interested in continuing the passionate relationship that they created.
 You begin to feel like a chore to them.

-14. They expect you to read their mind.
+14. A toxic person expects you to read their mind.

 If they stop communicating with you for several days, it’s your fault for not knowing about the plans they never told you about.
 There will always be an excuse that makes them out to be the victim to go along with this.
 They make important decisions about the relationship and they inform everyone except you.